fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 #### 9.17

-First add the new type information to _index.tsx_ and replace the variable _courseParts_ with the one from the example below.
+First add the new type information to <i>index.tsx</i> and replace the variable <i>courseParts</i> with the one from the example below.

 ```js
 // new types